matheusfba/trips-data-ingestion/README.md

 docker-compose exec ingest_app python app.py trips.csv
 ```

 The app build will create a volume mapped between the host and the container.
-So, to add more files to ingestion process, just put it in the files_to_ingest directory in root.
+So, to add more files to the ingestion process, just put them in the files_to_ingest directory in root.

 If you wish to ingest more than one file, just add it after the script path.
-The files must be separated by comma and it must be just the file name, without the full path.
+The files must be separated by a comma and it must be just the file name, without the full path.

-When you run the exec command, the script will execute the follow steps:
+When you run the exec command, the script will execute the following steps:

 1. Get the files list to ingest
 2. For each file, will add the ingestion job to Redis queue using the [RQ library](https://python-rq.org/).

-The ingestion job will execute the follow steps:
+The ingestion job will execute the following steps:

 1. Read the CSV file passed as argument and create a pandas dataframe with the file data
 2. Save this panda dataframe to 'trips' table in PostgreSQL.
 I decided to use the [to_sql](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html) pandas function, because it will create the table if does not exist.
 >All steps executed log messages to show the user what's going on background.

 I decided to use Redis with the RQ library because it gave me the possibility to enqueue jobs to be processed in the background with workers.
 In order to simplify the running of this challenge, I've set to jobs run synchronously.
-But asynchronously it can be set just changing one parameter to True.
+But asynchronously it can be set just by changing one parameter to True.

 ### 🚀 Showing reports results

-To show the queries results, just run the below command after did the ingestion process.
+To show the queries results, just run the below command after doing the ingestion process.

 ```
 docker-compose exec ingest_app python metrics.py
 ```
+The results will be printed in the console.

 ## :cloud: Cloud Architecture